 - you are an independent student living away from home.

 Applications can be made online at MyCBE/PowerSchool or are available on the CBE website at www.cbe.ab.ca/forms.

 If your application for a waiver is denied, you may declare a hardship to your school principal.
 The school will work with you to either come up with a manageable payment schedule or waive part or all of your fees.^

 Q. Does the CBE use collection agencies?

 If CBE efforts to collect fees fail, our last resort is sending the account to a collection agency.
 If you use a CBE program or service, our policy is to charge you for that program or service.
 If you cannot afford the fees, there are several ways that the fees can be waived.
 Fees are only sent to collection if families have not declared a financial hardship for services they use and after every reasonable attempt has been made to settle the amount owing.
-No outstanding balances are sent to collections until at least 200 days have elapsed.
+No outstanding balances are sent to collections until after at least 2 invoices are sent and 180 days have elapsed.
 Our policies require us to work to collect fees owing from any source.
-Again, no child is ever denied access to CBE programs or services because of an inability to pay.
+Again, no child is ever denied access to CBE programs or services because of an inability to pay.^

 Q. What if I received a collection notice in error?

 If there has been an error, please contact our Finance Department immediately at 403-817-7888, or email firstname.lastname@example.org.
 We will work with you to correct the error as soon as possible.